alexwkleung/Electron-ESM-Vite/README.md

 # Electron ESM Vite

-Example project using Vite with Electron.
+Vite + Electron + ESM project template.

+Quickly get started using Vite and ESM in Electron without heavy boilerplate.

+# Features

-Features out of the box:
+Out of the box:

 1. [ESM support in Electron](https://www.electronjs.org/docs/latest/tutorial/esm#summary-esm-support-matrix) (as of v28.0.0).
 2. HMR (Hot-Module Replacement).
+3. Vanilla TypeScript with ESLint.
+4. Vitest for unit testing.

 # Notice on usage